Weinberg operator contribution to the nucleon electric dipole moment in the quark model: Introduction

 The quark model was first conceived in the 60's by Gell-Mann to classify hadrons \cite{GellMann:1964nj}.
-It is possible to describe with Lie algebra arguments the hadron mass splitting and the magnetic moment by assuming that hadrons are $SU(3)_c$ singlet states composed of nonrelativistic (anti)quarks in the {\bf 3} ({\bf 3}$^*$) representation.
-It is now considered to be one of the most successful model to describe low energy QCD, and the discovery of $\Omega$ in the early era \cite{Barnes:1964pd}, as well as that of double charmed baryons quite recently \cite{Aaij:2017ueg}, are demonstrating this.
+It was successful in describing hadron mass splittings, as well as other fundamental quantities such as the magnetic moment or the weak charge, using Lie algebra arguments by assuming that hadrons are $SU(3)_c$ singlet states composed of nonrelativistic (anti)quarks in the {\bf 3} ({\bf 3}$^*$) representation \cite{Sakita:1964qq,Beg:1964nm,Adler:1975he,Isgur:1979be,Capstick:2000qj}.
+It is now considered to be one of the most successful model to describe low energy QCD, and the discovery of $\Omega$ in the early era \cite{Barnes:1964pd}, as well as that of double charmed baryons quite recently \cite{Aaij:2017ueg}, is demonstrating this.
 The phenomenological interaction used is confining, i.e. the interquark potential becomes infinitely high at long distance and resembles the one-gluon exchange at short range.
 Although the first principle derivation of the quark model from QCD is not available, lattice QCD calculations are strongly suggesting this picture \cite{Bali:1992ab,Takahashi:2000te}.
-In the quark model, the nucleons are thus considered as a nonrelativistic three-quark system with this confining potential.
-The calculation of the wave function of such systems is possible using the Gaussian expansion method \cite{Hiyama:2003cu} which is a powerful tool to solve few-body Schr\"{o}dinger equations.
-This method has been applied in the calculations of the EDM of light nuclei \cite{Yamanaka:2015qfa,Yamanaka:2015ncb,Yamanaka:2016itb,Yamanaka:2016fjj,Yamanaka:2016umw,Lee:2018flm,Yamanaka:2019vec}, and we expect it to also work well for the present case of the nucleon EDM.
+In view of the fact that the quark model describes well the excitations of hadrons \cite{Isgur:1978xj,Isgur:1978wd,Godfrey:1985xj,Capstick:1986bm}, the above phenomenological features are now undoubtedly established, and other aspects such as the interbaryon force at short distance \cite{Oka:1980ax,Oka:1981ri,Oka:1981rj} may also qualitatively well be derived.
+The quark model is also working well for the description of hadron involving heavy quarks \cite{Roberts:2007ni,Karliner:2008sv,Yoshida:2015tia}, and it is also applied to the analysis of the pentaquarks \cite{Hiyama:2018ukv}, recently discovered by LHCb Collaboration \cite{Aaij:2015tga}.
+In this way, the quark model is nowadays the first effective model of strong interaction to be used for testing or predicting hadronic quantities.
+We note that some low lying baryons, such as the P-wave ones, are not reproduced by the quark model \cite{Isgur:1978xj}, which is probably due to the mixing with meson-baryon composite states.
+We however anticipate that these states are not important in the study of the Weinberg operator contribution to the nucleon structure, since the creation of a pion by a purely gluonic operator suffers from chiral suppression.